uripaz9/myApp/README.md

 velo dev
   ```

-Dev editor runs your local code with the latest Editor X revision from the Online Editor, and allows you to make editor changes while editing code.
+Dev Editor runs your local code with the latest Editor X revision from the Online Editor, and allows you to make editor changes while editing code.
 Note that you will be working in concurrent mode with other users - each editor change that you make will be reflected to all other team members and vice versa.

 After making the needed changes (design/schema/ids) in the Dev Editor, you have to click on the ‘sync changes’ button in the editor top bar, so that your local code will point to an Editor X Revision that contains your latest editor changes.
 ‘sync changes’  creates a new revision and updates your local code files with the newly created revision number, as well as, type files that correspond to the new design.